Horace de Vere Cole

-William Horace de Vere Cole (5 May 1881 – 25 February 1936) was an eccentric prankster born in Ballincollig, County Cork, Ireland.
-His most famous prank was the Dreadnought hoax where he and several others in blackface, pretending to be an Abyssinian prince and his entourage, were given a tour of the Royal Navy ship HMS Dreadnought.
+William Horace de Vere Cole (5 May 1881 – 25 February 1936) was an Anglo-Irish prankster born in Ballincollig, County Cork.
+His most famous prank was the Dreadnought hoax where he and several others in blackface, pretending to be an Abyssinian prince and his entourage, were given a tour of the Royal Navy battleship HMS Dreadnought.

-Family background and early life
+Early life and military career

 Cole was the son of British Army officer William Utting Cole, a major in the 3rd Dragoon Guards who died of cholera in India when his son was a child.
 His mother, Mary de Vere, was a niece and heiress of politician Sir Stephen de Vere, 4th Baronet.
 Cole was a great-nephew of the Anglo-Irish poet Aubrey de Vere.
 Horace's paternal grandfather had made his fortune dealing in quinine.
 His mother's family claimed kinship with the de Vere Earls of Oxford, including 17th Earl Edward de Vere, who some believe wrote the plays and poems of William Shakespeare, and the right to the position of Lord Great Chamberlain of England.
 A bout of diphtheria at the age of ten seriously affected his hearing for the remainder of his life.
 A few years later, he was sent as a boarder to Eton College.

 During the Second Boer War, Cole was commissioned as a lieutenant in the Yorkshire Hussars, in which he quickly rose to the rank of acting captain.
-He was wounded by a dumdum bullet on 2 July 1900 and recuperated from shrapnel wounds at the Red Cross hospital in Kroonstad until September that year.
+He was wounded by a expanding bullet on 2 July 1900 and recuperated from shrapnel wounds at the Red Cross hospital in Kroonstad until September that year.
 He was subsequently invalided out of the army, donating the £1,800 he received from cashing in his disability pension to the war widows and orphans fund.
 On his return to England, Cole went to Trinity College, Cambridge, in 1902, although, like many gentlemen of his time, he did not complete his degree.
 When his paternal grandmother, Jane, died in 1906, Cole inherited West Woodhay House in the parish of West Woodhay in southern Berkshire.
-He was unable to afford the upkeep and in 1912 sold the property to his uncle, Alfred Clayton Cole, who later became Governor of the Bank of England.
+He was unable to afford the upkeep and in 1912 sold the property to his uncle, Alfred Clayton Cole, who later became governor of the Bank of England.